scaars10/scaars10.github.io/posts/pecan-raft.md

 channel.shutdown();
 ```

-It was inefficient (creating a new connection every 150ms!), but ironically, it saved me from the complex error handling of persistent streams.
-Connection dies?
-Just create a new one next time.
-It worked, but it definitely wasn't "optimal."
+It was inefficient (reconnecting every 150ms is poor practice), but it avoided the complexity of managing long-lived streams.
+If a connection died, I just made a new one.
+It worked, but it wasn't elegant.

-**What production systems do**: Maintain persistent connections with proper reconnection logic, connection pooling, and health checks.

-**My takeaway**: Sometimes the "wrong" solution teaches you more than getting it right the first time.
-I learned about gRPC, connection management, and the overhead of connection setup—all lessons that stuck because I felt the pain.
+**Takeaway**: Sometimes the "wrong" solution teaches you more.
+I learned about gRPC overhead specifically because I saw the performance impact of doing it this way.

-### 3.2 Using MongoDB for Everything
+### Using MongoDB for Everything

 I used MongoDB because it was the only database I was comfortable with at the time.